priyamharsh14/Prawler/README.md

 - Find proxies from a specific country (using Country Codes)
 - Various output formats available (List, JSON, TXT file)

-## What's new in 0.6beta update ?
-- Bug fixes
-- Reduced the code length
-- User can specify the number of proxies he/she needs in all available formats (List, JSON, TXT file)
-- User can specify a country code to find proxies from a specific country.

 ## Installation:

 New Installation: